thisissoon/API-Specification/README.md

 If a service does not contain a `Signature` header or the signature is not valid the service should return a `405 Bad Request` and Flag the request as suspicious.

+Binary blob data (such as images) should be excluded from the signature and verification process.

 ### Example

 The follow example shows a Python Server and Go Client.